Use of emergency solutions grant program funds to renovate emergency shelters, 42.4, 42.5

 The Authority is the state agency charged with administering the Emergency Solutions Grant (ESG) program, a federal program funded and regulated by the U.S. Department of Housing and Urban Development (HUD).
 HUD regulations for ESG permit the renovation of emergency shelters for homeless shelters as an eligible activity.
 Rule 265—42.4(16) sets forth the eligible grant activities under the HUD program.
 Currently, rule 265—42.4(16), in the shelter category, only permits the operation of emergency shelters and the provision of essential services to homeless families and individuals.
 Historically, the Authority has received a relatively smaller annual allocation of funds, less than $3 million per year.
-However, in summer 2020, the Authority received a larger supplemental allocation of $11 million as part of the COVID-19 relief package.
-The Authority proposes adding renovation as a permitted activity because the need to renovate emergency shelters exists and the allocated funds are sufficient to award grant applications for renovation.
+In spring and summer 2020, the Authority received two supplemental allocations totaling approximately $20.9 million as part of the COVID-19 relief package.
+The Authority is adding renovation as a permitted activity because the need to renovate emergency shelters exists and the allocated funds are sufficient to award grant applications for renovation.
 The Authority awards funds through a competition and establishes the scoring criteria for prioritized activities for each competition cycle in accordance with funding levels and need.
-The Authority also proposes amending rule 265—42.5(16) to update an outdated statutory reference.
+The Authority is also amending rule 265—42.5(16) to update an outdated statutory reference.

 This rule making has no fiscal impact to the State of Iowa.

 After analysis and review of this rule making, no impact on jobs has been found.